 Snow Cover: N/A

-Migrations: Recent cold fronts have brought more birds into the area.
+Migrations: The recent cold front on Saturday brought birds into the area.

 Season Stage: Season is open